suth/video-thumbnails/readme.txt

 Donate link: http://wie.ly/u/donate
 Tags: Video, Thumbnails, YouTube, Vimeo, Vine, Twitch, Dailymotion, Youku, Rutube, Featured Image Requires at least: 3.2
-Tested up to: 3.8.2
+Tested up to: 3.9
-Stable tag: 2.7.4
+Stable tag: 2.7.5

 Video Thumbnails simplifies the process of automatically displaying video thumbnails in your WordPress template.

 == Description ==

 Video Thumbnails makes it easy to automatically display video thumbnails in your template.
-When you publish a post, this plugin will find the first video embedded and locate the thumbnail for you.
+When you publish a post, this plugin will find the first video embedded and retrieve a thumbnail for you.
 Thumbnails can be saved to your media library and set as a featured image automatically.
 There's even support for custom post types and custom fields!

+= Video Thumbnails Pro =

-**New!** [Video Thumbnails Pro](https://refactored.co/plugins/video-thumbnails) gives you even more power.
-Enjoy features like maximum image sizes, widescreen cropping, more powerful bulk scanning options, a customizable upload directory, and more!
+[Video Thumbnails Pro](https://refactored.co/plugins/video-thumbnails) adds new options like maximum image sizes, widescreen cropping, more powerful bulk scanning, a customizable upload directory, and more!

-Video Thumbnails currently supports these video services:
+= Supported Sites =

 * YouTube
 * Vimeo